Jonathan Swift: Writer

-Swift resided in Trim, County Meath after 1700.
+Swift resided in Trim, County Meath, after 1700.
 He wrote many of his works during this period.
 In February 1702, Swift received his Doctor of Divinity degree from Trinity College Dublin.
 That spring he travelled to England and then returned to Ireland in October, accompanied by Esther Johnson—now 20—and his friend Rebecca Dingley, another member of William Temple's household.
 There is a great mystery and controversy over Swift's relationship with Esther Johnson, nicknamed "Stella".
 Many, notably his close friend Thomas Sheridan, believed that they were secretly married in 1716; others, like Swift's housekeeper Mrs Brent and Rebecca Dingley, who lived with Stella all through her years in Ireland, dismissed the story as absurd.
 Yet Swift certainly did not wish her to marry anyone else: in 1704, when their mutual friend William Tisdall informed Swift that he intended to propose to Stella, Swift wrote to him to dissuade him from the idea.
 Although the tone of the letter was courteous, Swift privately expressed his disgust for Tisdall as an "interloper", and they were estranged for many years.
-In 1713, Swift was appointed as Dean of St Patrick's Cathdral, Dublin, a position he held until his death.
+In 1713, Swift was appointed as Dean of St Patrick's Cathedral, Dublin, a position he held until his death.

 During his visits to England in these years, Swift published A Tale of a Tub and The Battle of the Books (1704) and began to gain a reputation as a writer.
 This led to close, lifelong friendships with Alexander Pope, John Gay, and John Arbuthnot, forming the core of the Martinus Scriblerus Club (founded in 1713).

 Swift became increasingly active politically in these years.
 Swift had supported the Glorious Revolution and early in his life belonged to the Whigs.
 As a member of the Anglican Church, he feared a return of the Catholic monarchy and "Papist" absolutism.
 From 1707 to 1709 and again in 1710, Swift was in London unsuccessfully urging upon the Whig administration of Lord Godolphin the claims of the Irish clergy to the First-Fruits and Twentieths ("Queen Anne's Bounty"), which brought in about £2,500 a year, already granted to their brethren in England.
 He found the opposition Tory leadership more sympathetic to his cause, and when they came to power in 1710, he was recruited to support their cause as editor of The Examiner.
 In 1711, Swift published the political pamphlet The Conduct of the Allies, attacking the Whig government for its inability to end the prolonged war with France.
 The incoming Tory government conducted secret (and illegal) negotiations with France, resulting in the Treaty of Utrecht (1713) ending the War of the Spanish Succession.